Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Scattering

 The existence of the limit of the vectors~\eqref{eq:50.9} allows us to define M\o ller matrices.
-We introduce the space $\cH_{as}$ as a Fock representation for the operators $a^+_k(f),a_k(f)$ obeying canonical commutation relations.
+We introduce the Hilbert space $\cH_{as}$ as a Fock representation for the operators $a^+_k(f),a_k(f)$ obeying canonical commutation relations. ( Let us emphasize that in our notations the operator $a_k(f)$ is linear with respect to $f$ and the operator $a^+_k(f)$ is is conjugate to $a_k(\bar f)$, hence it is also linear with respect to $f$.)